 That usually leaves them looking slightly disappointed, but despite their disappointing look and for some other egotistical reason, I always imagine them walking home thinking, I want to go Vagatending too!

-What the Hell is Vagatending?
+What is Vagatending?

+Before I explain vagatending let’s look at where the term came from.
 I first came across the term Vagabonding when I read Rolf Potts fantastic travel book titled Vagabonding.

 Basically, Vagabonding goes something like this, you take an extended period of time out from your normal life – six weeks, four months, two years – to travel the world on your own terms.
 You can travel for as long as you like, however you like, wherever you like, and with whoever you like, as long as you’re doing it your way.